typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 ```

 Heed how this time we can use `bracket` right ahead, as there is a single
 resource to deal with and no action to be taken if the creation fails.
+Also
+`IOApp` provides a `ContextShift` in scope so we do not need to create/pass our
+own (so the function `serve` defined above would not need to get the
+`ContextShift` instance as a parameter).

 [Full code of our server is available
 here](https://github.com/lrodero/cats-effect-tutorial/blob/master/src/main/scala/catsEffectTutorial/EchoServerV1_Simple.scala).